Tree-Level Color-Kinematics Duality from Pure Spinor Actions: M-brane models

 The gauge multiplet of the BLG model belongs to a $\frg$-valued superfield $\Psi$ on $M_{\text{3D}\,\caN=8}$ of mass dimension~$0$ and ghost number $1$.
-The matter superfield $\Phi$ takes values in the tensor product of $V$ with the $\mathbf{8_v}$ of $\sfSpin(8)$ and has mass dimension $\tfrac12$ and ghost number $1$.
+The matter superfield $\Phi$ takes values in the tensor product of $V$ with the $\mathbf{8_v}$ of $\sfSpin(8)$ with mass dimension $\tfrac12$ and ghost number $1$.
 We quotient the matter field space by the relation